owlchester/kanka-docs/docs/entries/characters.md

 These fields include

-* **Tooltip**: Instead of having the character's entry field be trimmed down for the tooltip when hovering its name, use this field to define exactly what is shown in the tooltip.
+* **Tooltip**: Instead of having the character's description field be trimmed down for the tooltip when hovering its name, use this field to define exactly what is shown in the tooltip.
 * **Header image**: A header image is an image displayed behind the character's image, name, and info like tags and title displayed at the top of the character's page.

-### Attributes
+### Properties

-Attributes are values attached to your character, such as `HP`, `level`, and more.
-Learn more about [attributes](/features/attributes).
+Properties are values attached to your character, such as `HP`, `level`, and more.
+Learn more about [properties](/features/properties).

 ### Permissions